dashynch/APBD_TASK2/README.md

 To run the program you shoul press the Run button.

 project consists of:
-- 'Models/' - all classes like User, Rental, Equipment
+- 'Models' - all classes like User, Rental, Equipment
-- 'Services/' - RentalService with all  logic
+- 'Services' - RentalService with all  logic
-- 'Enum/' - Status types for users and equipment
+- 'Enum' - Status types for users and equipment
-- 'Interfaces/' - IRentalService interface
+- 'Interfaces' - IRentalService interface
-- 'Database/' - Singleton class
+- 'Database' - Singleton class

 I decided to keep all logic in RentalService and not spread it across multiple classes.
 Equipment class uses inheritance because Projector, Laptop, Camera all of them share common